Dean of Faculty

 B.A., Lincoln Christian College

-Dr. Dennis Lindsay came to Northwest Christian University in 2000 as an associate professor and chair of the Biblical studies department.
+Dr. Dennis Lindsay came to Bushnell University in 2000 as an associate professor and chair of the Biblical studies department.
 He became the associate dean of arts and sciences in 2003 and was named vice president for academic affairs and dean of the faculty in September 2005.

 Lindsay earned his Bachelor’s degree in Christian Ministry from Lincoln Christian College in 1978.
 Two years later he earned his Master of Arts degree in Old Testament from Lincoln Christian Seminary.
 He added a Master of Arts degree in Classical Greek from the University of Illinois in 1985 and earned a Doctor of Theology degree in 1991 from Eberhard-Karls Universitat in Wurttemberg, Germany.